gaimerI/gaimeri.github.io/b♭.md

 ## Syntax

-As a Lisp-like language, StackLisp uses parentheses to separate functions.
+As a Lisp-like language, B♭ uses parentheses to separate functions.

 ```
 (print "Hello, World!)
 ```

 This does not require the use of semicolons.
 Function arguments are after the operator.

 Functions can also be chained.

 ```
 (print (+ 2 (* 5 6) ) )
 ```

-This might a bit easier to see with indentation, which StackLisp supports.
+This might a bit easier to see with indentation, which B♭ supports.
 It is not required, as all  non-functional whitespace is deleted before parsing.

 ```
 (print